flexera-public/sca-codeinsight-reports-project-tasks/README.md

 [create_report.py](create_report.py)  -  Update the **baseURL** value.
 This URL is used for links within the reports.

-Report option default values can also be specified in [registration.py](registration.py) within the reportOptions dictionaries.
+Report options and default values can also be specified in [registration_config.json](registration_config.json).

 ### Registering the Report